If you want ideas for businesses, you can start with $10k or less – look no further!

-Many people turn to personal training when they want to get in shape and lose weight.
+Many people turn to personal training to get in shape and lose weight.

-You can also start a training business yourself if you don’t want to join an established gym.
+You can also start a training business if you don’t want to join an established gym.

 If you are training out of a home gym, you will need to invest several thousand dollars in equipment.
-It is a good idea to pay for liability insurance as well, which can run more than $1,000.
+It’s also a great business idea to pay for liability insurance, which can run more than $1,000.

 You’ll need to pay for marketing materials for your business, such as flyers, which may cost a hundred dollars to print.

-Certifications can cost several hundred to a thousand dollars if your area requires personal trainers to be certified or if you work at an established gym first.
+Certifications can cost a few hundred dollars if your area requires personal trainers to be certified or if you work at an established gym first.

 Personal trainers can earn from $30,000 – $50,000 per year.

-If you are interested enjoy working with people and like helping those who are stressed or in pain, consider massage training and getting a certification to become the owner of your own massage company.
+If you’re interested in working with people and like helping those who are stressed or in pain, consider massage training.

 People love to feel good, and massage is one way they can relax and unwind.
 Providing local massage services that go to clients’ homes or parties can be very lucrative.